 Ahmed co-founded OSC, One Step Closer, a national community of sustainable natural products CEOs and business leaders.
 OSC strives to leave earth and humanity in better condition than we found it by inspiring natural products leaders to work in innovative and collaborative ways toward positive change.
 The group addresses the toughest sustainability problems facing our industry and our planet by building new regenerative business models and agricultural systems

 Ahmed sits on various for-profit and non-profit boards enhancing their growth and sustainability goals.
 Ahmed’s core goal is to be in service to those focused on caring for their community and creating positive change for our environment.
+He is also a General Partner in the OSC Venture Fund.

 Co-Owner/VP of Sales & Marketing, All Good